eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

    used.
 Be sure to define any new terms in this section.
 -->

 ESLint CLI should have an optional flag to disable the ignored file warning.
 The flag should be a boolean.
 It should be called `--warn-ignored/--no-warn-ignored`.
-If `--no-warn-ignored` is present, ESLint should supress the `File ignored because of a matching ignore pattern.` warning.
+If `--no-warn-ignored` is present, ESLint should suppress the `File ignored because of a matching ignore pattern.` warning.
 The flag should replicate `eslint.lintText`[warnIgnored option](https://eslint.org/docs/developer-guide/nodejs-api#-eslintlinttextcode-options) when it is set to `false`.

 Add the flag to `optionator()` in `options.js`: